The Simple Guide to Creatine

 Summary

-Creatine does not directly increase muscle size, it provides the means for this to be possible by giving your muscles the ability to perform additional reps at maximum power.
-This action leads to increased muscle damage and subsequently increased muscle repair and growth.
+Although creatine does not directly increase muscle size, it does provide the means for this by giving your muscles the ability to perform additional reps at maximum power.
+This action leads to increased muscle damage and, subsequently, increased muscle repair and growth.

 Side Effects

-As with any additional supplement or performance enhancing product, sometimes side effects are reported and creatine is not without it’s fair share.
-Some of the most commonly reported side effects for creatine use are listed below:
+As with any additional supplement or performance-enhancing product, sometimes side effects are reported, and creatine is not without its fair share.
+Some of the most commonly reported side effects of creatine use are listed below:

 • Undesirable weight gain (through water retention)